Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 # Appendix

-## What is Sovereign Hand (Sov Hand)
+## What is Sovereign Hand (Sov Hand)?

 Sovereign Hand is a feature pioneered by Easy and endlessly iterated on by Prolix.
 What it does is take your input on what {{user}} is doing in the message you send, and then in the next AI sent reply, it will rewrite and expand upon what you wrote into full prose with additional detail.

 So for example if you wrote {{user}} opened the door.
 It will write about {{user}} seeing the door, walking up to it, feeling the doorknob, opening it, etc.

-This means it echoes the last response, meaning you need to TURN OFF ANTI-ECHO DIALOGUE SEAL in the prose guidelines section (it's there in 3.1.1, 3.2 will have it in the same section as sov hand).
+This means it echoes (repeats) the last response, meaning you need to TURN OFF ANTI-ECHO DIALOGUE SEAL in the Core Instructions section (it's there in 3.2, in prose in older ones).

-It also means Lumia controls user, which means you need to TURN OFF HUMAN CONTROLS USER toggle.
+It also means Lumia controls User, which means you need to TURN OFF HUMAN CONTROLS USER toggle in the same section.

+## What is Regex?

+Regex is short for Regular Expression, it's a scripting language that allows you to find text and either replace it or get rid of it.
+The most common use of it is ST is to trim out old tags.
+Loom has some custom regexes you can turn on if you want, but I would not recommend using them, instead I recommend using:

 ## Lumiverse Helper Extension